wp-plugins/tagcloud-html5/readme.txt

 == Changelog ==

+= 1.1 =
+* wrapping the code into a try-catch block since IE8 doesn't support html5-canvas

 = 1.0 =
 * initial release

 == Known issues ==

-The iPad has some problems with the canvas element, so actually the plugin detects those and just shows the standard tag cloud then…
+The iPad has some problems with the canvas element, so actually the plugin detects those and just shows the standard tag cloud then...

+IE8 is not html5/canvas ready, so no nice tag cloud there either!
+Do yourself a favor and get yourself a real browser - chrome, firefox, safari,... *g*